 The results of this qualification are not reported to UCAS through Awarding Body Linkage (ABL).
 This does not reflect the validity of the qualification.
 HEPs will need to ask applicants to provide their own evidence of achievement.

-This qualification can lead to paid or voluntary employment in Sports Development in a sports or community setting.
+It can also lead to paid or voluntary employment in Sports Development in a sports or community setting.
 Learners operating in a role at this level, can access CPD opportunities through the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
-In addition, the skills and knowledge developed through this qualification may also be used to enable learners to progress to other management qualifications.
+In addition, the skills and knowledge developed through this qualification may be used to enable learners to progress to other management qualifications.